seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

    (even better, get the book)
    <http://www.mindview.net/Books/TICPP/ThinkingInCPP2e.html>`_.

-You are also encouraged to take a look at the :doc:`LLVM Coding Standards
+You are also encouraged to take a look at the :doc:`LLVM37 Coding Standards
 <CodingStandards>` guide which focuses on how to write maintainable code more
 than where to put your curly braces.